Carolina, Puerto Rico: Sports

 In recent years, Carolina has seen the building of the Ciudad Deportiva Roberto Clemente or Roberto Clemente Sports City, a sports and recreation facility that aims to become a youth sports school, and the Roberto Clemente Stadium, host to many entertainment events and to the 2003 and 2007 Caribbean World Series.
 It has also played host to the Coliseo Guillermo Angulo, where the BSN's Gigantes de Carolina play, as well as the Gigantes of Puerto Rican women's professional basketball, the Gigantes of men's professional volleyball, and the Gigantes of women's professional volleyball.

 The Gigantes de Carolina professional baseball team use the Roberto Clemente Stadium as their home field.
 There is also another team with the same name, the Giants de Carolina, a professional soccer team that plays in the Puerto Rico Soccer League.
 That team also uses the Roberto Clemente Stadium as its home field.

 Professional horse jockey Emanuel Jose Sanchez was born in Carolina.
 Riding the mare Mark Me Special he captured the 7th race at Colonial Downs on June 19, 2005.

-Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
-In 1899, the United States conducted its first census of Puerto Rico finding that the population of Carolina was 11,965.